Pleasure Man: Production history

 Pleasure Man began as a rework of West’s short-lived play The Drag.
 West made the protagonist of Pleasure Man to be heterosexual rather than homosexual, and refined the comedy and plot progression.
 However, the show still retained the Drag Ball spectacle that concluded the show.
 Initial rehearsals of the play began with West simply writing notes on scraps of paper and letting the actors improvise and find the scenes themselves.

 This piece opened outside of Manhattan at the Bronx Opera House September 16 and then showed in Queens, New York at the Boulevard Theatre (Queens).
 The play's Broadway debut was October 1, 1928 at the Biltmore Theatre.

 After the show, police arrested the entire cast of 56 after a performance at the Biltmore Theatre and they were charged with indecency.
-The events stirred the media and the Evening Post (New York) ran the headline "Mae West raid open crusade to purify stage; mayor Walker alleged sponsor of drive to purify Broadway".
+The events stirred the media and the Evening Post ran the headline "Mae West raid open crusade to purify stage; mayor Walker alleged sponsor of drive to purify Broadway".
 An injunction allowed for a matinee performance the next day, but even with some bits of the show cut out, it was raided again, this time during the performance, and the cast rearrested, not before a drag queen delivered an oration about police oppression.

 The show was described as depicting backstage burlesque and one reviewer called it the "queerest show you've ever seen" and as having "all the Queens" in it.
 Another review noted the presence of "Harlem bacchanales".
 A couple of favorable reviews found it entertaining, but most reviewers gave it rather scornful criticism including description of it as "filth" and "foul exhibitionism".

 Pleasure Man was put on trial two years after the premiere, charging the company for "sex, degeneracy, and sex perversion".
 The trial was riddled with homophobia, chastising the “degenerates” that they saw on the stage, and asking if their manners of female impersonation carried on off stage.
 The jury failed to reach a decision and the charges were dismissed.

 West later wrote an expanded, novelized version of the play, published in 1975.